Rot (film)

 Rot is a 2019 horror drama film directed by Andrew Merrill and starring Kris Alexandre.

 Plot

-After bookworm, Madison breaks up with her boyfriend Jesse (Johnny Kostrey) due to them having different life paths and her studies being more important than anything else.
-Later in the story, Jesse gets infected by a rare rage virus from an elderly woman while in the process of trying to propose to Madison.
-After the infection runs its course, rage takes over Jesse' body, turning him into a nightmare from hell.
+Madison breaks up with her boyfriend Jesse due to them wanting different things in life and feeling her studies are more important than a relationship.
+Later, Jesse is infected by an elderly woman with a rare rage virus while in the process of trying to propose to Madison.
+Once the infection begins to run its course, rage takes over Jesse's mind, turning him into a nightmare from hell.

 Cast

 Production

 The story was inspired by and compared to the films of director David Cronenberg.